RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

 - ✅ Added structured logging for all requests
 - ✅ Developed rate limiting with multiple strategies

+### HTTP Handler Consolidation (Task 7) - COMPLETED
+- ✅ Moved all HTTP handlers to internal/adapter/delivery/http/handler/
+- ✅ Created updated versions of handlers with new error handling
+- ✅ Maintained backward compatibility with existing handlers
+- ✅ Updated handler naming conventions for consistency
+- ✅ Added comprehensive documentation for the migration process
+- ✅ Created examples of proper error handling in handlers

+### Authentication Middleware Consolidation (Task 8) - COMPLETED
+- ✅ Created standardized AuthMiddleware interface for all implementations
+- ✅ Implemented ClerkMiddleware with JWT verification and caching
+- ✅ Added support for role-based access control
+- ✅ Created test and disabled middleware variants for different environments
+- ✅ Updated configuration to support different authentication providers
+- ✅ Added comprehensive tests and documentation
+- ✅ Implemented proper JWT claims handling and verification
+- ✅ Added context utilities for accessing user information

+### API Response Format Standardization (Task 9) - COMPLETED
+- ✅ Created standardized UnifiedResponse structure for all API responses
+- ✅ Added support for success status, data, error details, timestamp, and version
+- ✅ Implemented detailed error information with trace IDs and field-level validation errors
+- ✅ Updated handlers to use the new response format
+- ✅ Created comprehensive tests and documentation
+- ✅ Maintained backward compatibility with existing response formats
+- ✅ Added RFC3339 timestamp format for all responses
+- ✅ Included API version in all responses

 ### Migration Strategy Standardization
 - ✅ Standardized on GORM AutoMigrate
 - ✅ Created unified migration execution system